cogentcore/core/README.md

 * button repeat settings when button is held down -- esp for spinner buttons -- probably off by default

-* text translation functionality -- just do it automatically for everything, or require user to specifically request it for each string??  prefer a Stringer kind of method?  or a big map of translations?  send it to google??
+* text language translation functionality -- just do it automatically for everything, or require user to specifically request it for each string??  prefer a Stringer kind of method?  or a big map of translations?  send it to google??

 * DND needs enter / exit events so nodes can signal their ability to accept drop..  later..